-We love this Pork Tenderloin with Mushroom Sauce recipe, and it happens to be one of those recipes that we very often.
-Not only is it quick and easy to make but it tastes great too.
+We love this Pork Tenderloin with Mushroom Sauce recipe, and it happens to be one of those recipes that we make very often.
+Not only is it quick and easy to make but it also tastes great.

 I am taking an online landscape and outdoor adventure photography workshop with a photographer whose work inspires me to get out there more.
 I know that genre of photography does not really scream food but I have been applying some of the principles that he shares to the way I shoot food.
 For instance, slowing down and really taking my time for a shoot.
 Not rushing through it so I can get onto something else.
 So what did I do?
 I set aside an afternoon, to fine tune the recipe, and to slow down.
 It was wonderful, just as wonderful as this recipe.